 That was my favorite workspace.
 Instead of the ocean, I looked out on a convenience store parking lot.
 If my writing took a dreary turn in those years, blame it on all the sad souls who frantically and hopefully scratched their lotto tickets in their cars, then drove off depressed when they failed to win.

 But honestly, that was a great spot.
 I shared the office with a few good friends, and I could close my door and focus.
 A huge pear tree hung over the back fence, which inspired a song-poem called Office Pears.
 Which, in a roundabout way, brings me back to the nail salon.

 A writer doesn’t need an ocean view to be inspired or productive.
 That sort of thing comes from within.
 What you need is a place to shut out the world and get the work done, and for that, a view of a blank wall is much better than one of rolling waves.
-So, in my office, when I’m not staring at a page or a screen, I gave upon chipped paint and wallboard, and I work for hours straight, disappearing into whatever story I happen to be writing that day.
+So, in my office, when I’m not staring at a page or a screen, I gaze upon chipped paint and wallboard, and I work for hours straight, disappearing into whatever story I happen to be writing that day.

 Look, I get why that office wasn’t good for Saul.
 As a lawyer, he needs to meet with people and convince them he’s a professional.
 Me?
 I just need to write decent books and articles.
 Sure, it’s a little awkward to step through my door and make eye contact with a woman having her toenails sanded and clipped, but it’s kind of funny, too.
 I like my nail salon.